mostafaelamin/SmartTrafficSim/README.md

 TrafficFlowGame/
 ├── src/
 │   └── game/
-│ ├── Ambulance.java # Specialized vehicle subclass
+│       ├── Ambulance.java         // A fast-moving, autonomous vehicle subclass
-│ ├── Car.java # Standard vehicle subclass
+│       ├── Car.java               // The player-controlled vehicle subclass
-│ ├── Game.java # Core simulation controller
+│       ├── Game.java              // The abstract engine for the game window and loop
-│ ├── Movable.java # Interface defining movement behavior
+│       ├── Movable.java           // An interface defining movement behavior
-│ ├── Point.java # Provided geometric helper class
+│       ├── Point.java             // A geometric helper class for coordinates
-│ ├── Polygon.java # Provided geometric helper class
+│       ├── Polygon.java           // A geometric helper class for defining shapes
-│ ├── TrafficElement.java # Abstract base class for all vehicles
+│       ├── TrafficElement.java    // The abstract base class for all vehicle objects
-│ ├── TrafficFlowGame.java # Main program entry point
+│       ├── TrafficFlowGame.java   // The main program entry point and game controller
-│ └── Truck.java # Heavy vehicle subclass
+│       └── Truck.java             // A slow-moving, autonomous vehicle subclass
 ├── .gitignore
 ├── LICENSE
 └── README.md